asquared/aa-recorder/README.md

 * `respawnDelay`: The amount of time, in milliseconds, to wait before retrying if the `respawnThreshold` is not exceeded.
 Default 60 seconds.
 * `fileType`: The file type to record to.
 Default `mp4`.

+# Run as a daemon
+No built-in facility is provided for running as a daemon; for my purposes it's easier to run as a systemd service.
+An example unit file with installation instructions is provided in the examples directory.

 # License
 MIT license.
 See LICENSE file.